NaluKit/nalu/README.md

 ### System Requirements

-Nalu supports the latest versions of GWT and requires at least Java 11.
+Nalu supports the latest version of GWT and requires at least Java 11.
 During a build, Nalu is tested against Java 11, 17 and 21.

 ## Wiki
 More useful information about Nalu and how to use it, can be found inside the [Wiki](https://github.com/nalukit/nalu/wiki).